 Step 3: Tape the front of the bag, overlapping each strip slightly.
 You can lay your strips horizontally, vertically or diagonally.
 Overlapping the strips will make the bag stronger and create a water-resistant seal.
 If a strip is slightly off, fix it later with a patch across the space, even as part of a decoration.

-fold it around the bag.
+Step 4: Trim off excess tape, or fold it around the bag.

 Step 5: Turn the bag over, making sure to fold down (or flip) the flap (bottom) of the bag to fit underneath the side you’ve just covered.
 Repeat steps two through four.